coleenquadros/configuration/README.md

 Key Management Service keys can be entirely self-serviced via App-Interface.

-In order to add or update a Key Management Service key, you need to add them to the `terraformResources` field.
+In order to add or update a Key Management Service key, you need to add them to the `externalResources` field.

 - `provider`: must be `kms`
-- `account`: must be one of the AWS account names we manage.
-[Current options](https://github.com/app-sre/qontract-schemas/blob/main/schemas/openshift/namespace-1.yml#L502)
 - `identifier` - name of resource to create (or update)
 - `defaults`: path relative to [resources](/resources) to a file with default values.
 Note that it starts with `/`.
 [Current options:](/resources/terraform/resources/)
 - `output_resource_name`: name of Kubernetes Secret to be created.